Skip to yearly menu bar Skip to main content

 Abstract:

-The transformer architecture has prevailed in various deep learning settings due to their exceptional capabilities to select and compose structural information.
-Motivated by these capabilities, Sanford et al. (2023) proposed the sparse token selection task, in which transformers excel while fully-connected networks (FCNs) fail in the worst-case.
+The transformer architecture has prevailed in various deep learning settings due to its exceptional capabilities to select and compose structural information.
+Motivated by these capabilities, Sanford et al. (2023) proposed the sparse token selection task, in which transformers excel while fully-connected networks (FCNs) fail in the worst case.
 Building upon that, we strengthen the FCN lower bound to an average-case setting and establish an algorithmic separation of transformers over FCNs.
 Specifically, a one-layer transformer trained with gradient descent provably learns the sparse token selection task and, surprisingly, exhibits strong out-of-distribution length generalization.
 We provide empirical simulations to justify our theoretical findings.

 Live content is unavailable.
 Log in and register to view live content